vijiang/507_final_project/README.md

 Resources used:
 - [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - web scraping tool
 - [Spotipy](https://spotipy.readthedocs.io/en/latest/) - Python library supporting the Spotify Web API
-- nsgrantham's [Github repository](https://github.com/nsgrantham/pitchfork-reviews) with some pre-scraped Pitchfork data
+- nsgrantham's [Github repository](https://github.com/nsgrantham/pitchfork-reviews) with some pre-scraped Pitchfork data.
+I sourced downloaded his "albums" table as JSON file from pitchfork-reviews.db and loaded it into a Python dictionary to use."

 ## Routes in this application